BrentSeidel/Ada-Lisp/README.md

 on the Arduino Due.
 It is nice to be able to change what the Arduino Due is doing without having to do a whole compile-load cycle.

+A set of test cases have been written and code coverage checked.
+The tests are useful verify that code changes still work and have helped to find a number of bugs in the software.
+Code coverage has been checked based on the tests and the coverage is just above 90% statement coverage.

 ### Porting
 It now runs on the Arduino Due.
 It took a bit of work to remove all dependencies on Ada libraries that aren't available on the Arduino Due.
 Another feature added